madhu221b/uva-dl2-team11/blogpost.md

 Overall, we found that transformers do see a greater influence from distant nodes than local architectures.

-### 3.3 Are distant nodes important for achieving good accuracy?
+##  4.3 Noising Experiment:  Are distant nodes important for achieving good accuracy?

 While the above analysis shows that the predictions of our transformer are affected by distant nodes, it does not necessarily follow that _accurate_ predictions depend on the information in those nodes.
 Note that in section 3.1, the transformer had a very large gap in performance between the train and test data compared to the other models.
 Therefore, it's possible that the transformer was simply over-fitting to distant nodes, and they are unimportant when generalising to the test set.

 To test this hypothesis explicitly, we tested how the accuracy of our models changed when we replaced the input features at a specific distance (as measured by shortest path) from the target node with the mean input features of the dataset.
 This corresponds to evaluating the accuracy of the _expected_ prediction when only a subset of the information is known.
-That is, let $ x\_d $ denote all the input features, at distance $d \in \{ 1, ...
+That is, let $x\_d$ denote all the input features, at distance $d \in \{ 1, ...
 D \}$ from the target node.
-Also, denote $ x_{\bar{d}} = \{ x_i, i \neq d \}$ .
+Also, denote $x_{\bar{d}} = \{ x_i, i \neq d \}$ .
 Then we measure the accuracy of the model $f_d(x)$ given by:

 $$ f_{d}(x) =  E_{X_1, ..., X_D}[f(x) | X_{\bar{d}}] $$
 $$= E_{X_d |X_{\bar{d}}}  ..., X_D}[f(x)] $$